postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 ### String

 The string type is used to represent textual data.
-It is a UTF-8 encoded list of characters.
-Just like JavaScript, strings in Flows are also immutable.
-For example, once a string is created, it cannot be modified.
+It's a UTF-8 encoded list of characters.
+Like JavaScript, strings in Flows are also immutable.
+For example, once a string is created, it can't be modified.
 But you can create new strings out of existing strings using operators like _concat_ or _substring_.

-A _string_ value cannot be converted automatically to any other type.
+A _string_ value can't be converted automatically to any other type.

 > JSON values are of type string.
 The **Send Request** block automatically parses the data if the `content-type` header indicates a JSON body.
 In cases where automatic parsing doesn't happen, you'll need to parse the string using the `JSON Parse` block.